Russian forces attack Kyiv and Kharkiv overnight: there are casualties and destruction

 On the night of January 24, 2026, Russia launched a massive attack on Ukraine using missiles and drones.
 Kyiv and Kharkiv were among the targets.
 Additionally, the Sumy, Kharkiv, Kyiv, and Chernihiv regions were affected.
 A woman was killed in Ukraine’s capital, according to President Volodymyr Zelenskyy and the press service of the State Emergency Service (SES).

 According to the head of state, Russian troops used over 370 strike drones and 21 missiles of various types.
-The main target of the attack in the capital and the region was energy infrastructure.
+The main target of the attack in the capital and the region was the energy infrastructure.

 Aftermath of the Russian attack on KyivIn the Holosiivskyi District, the upper floor of a confectionery factory was destroyed.
-A woman was killed, and two people were injured.
+A woman was killed and two people were injured.
 A private residential house was also damaged.

 Aftermath of the Russian attack on Roshen factory in Ukraine’s capitalMember of Parliament from the ‘European Solidarity’ faction, Viktoria Siumar, reported that a woman was killed by a direct strike from a ‘Shahed’ drone at the Roshen factory.